Home battery storage ROI calculator: Perth 2026 guide

 Additional value per kWh: ~7–28 c/kWh

-On the Smart Home Plan, you can charge your battery during off-peak hours and discharge during peak.
-This arbitrage opportunity adds value even in winter when solar generation is lower.
+On a time-of-use tariff (Midday Saver, or the Smart Home Plan for existing customers), you can charge your battery during cheap-rate hours and discharge during peak.
+This arbitrage adds value even in winter when solar generation is lower.

 Here's the formula: